patricktrainer/patricktrainer.github.io/content/posts/Compound-Back-Exercises-Legion-Athletics.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Compound-Back-Exercises-Legion-Athletics
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Compound-Back-Exercises-Legion-Athletics

-# Compound-Back-Exercises-Legion-AthleticsThese are kinds of free weight back exercises that give you a full back workout in less time than other back exercises, and allow you to lift heavier weights more safely.
+These are kinds of free weight back exercises that give you a full back workout in less time than other back exercises, and allow you to lift heavier weights more safely.
 T-Bar Row](https://legionathletics.com/best-back-exercises/)
 - [An Example Back Workout](https://legionathletics.com/best-back-exercises/)
 There are several muscles that make up the bulk of the back: